Create the inputs to evaluate the quality of total estimations

 numeric variable within the

-.
+dataframe.
 When the domain parameter is not used, it is possible to include more than one variable using the + separator.
 When a value is introduced in the domain parameter, the estimation variable must be a dummy variable.- domains

 domains to be estimated separated by the + character.